8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Asset allocation
 :    The proportion of each asset class within a portfolio.

+Back-loading
+:    Often associated with retirement accounts or similar accounts with contribution limits.
+:    Reaching the contribution limit later in a given period. *Compare to front-loading.*

 Basis point
 :    One-hundredth of one percent. *Increasing or decreasing by one basis point is 0.01 percent change in either direction.*